-John Ballerino grew up in Guadalajara, Mexico and is fluent in Spanish.
-He holds a D.M.A. in Collaborative Arts from the University of Southern California, where he also studied Spanish and Latin American literature as part of his doctoral program.
+Dr. John Ballerino grew up in Guadalajara, Mexico and is fluent in Spanish.
+He holds a DMA in Collaborative Arts from the University of Southern California, where he also studied Spanish and Latin American literature as part of his doctoral program.

 John is a Continuing Lecturer of Collaborative Arts at the University of California, Santa Barbara.
 There he teaches Spanish Diction as well as Song and Operatic Literature.
-He is the former Chorus Master, Principal Pianist and Assistant Conductor for Opera Santa Barbara and has frequently been on the music staffs of the Los Angeles, Florentine (Milwaukee) Utah Festival, Fresno and Sarasota Opera Companies as an Assistant Conductor and Repetiteur.
+He is the former Chorus Master, Principal Pianist, and Assistant Conductor for Opera Santa Barbara and has frequently been on the music staffs of the Los Angeles, Florentine (Milwaukee) Utah Festival, Fresno, and Sarasota Opera Companies as an Assistant Conductor and Repetiteur.
 John is currently a Guest Lecturer of Spanish Opera at the University of California, Los Angeles.